 Students who require an accommodation for a face covering will follow the Disability Resources & Education Services (DRES) process for student accommodations and should present you with a letter outlining the accommodation.
 DRES will work with students to provide an accommodation that utilizes an alternative face covering.
 No student will be permitted to go without a required face covering.

-All students, faculty and staff are required to obey social distancing guidelines (6 foot separation to the degree possible) at all times.
+For Summer 2021 in-person classes, all students, faculty and staff are required to obey social distancing guidelines (6 foot separation to the degree possible) at all times.

 Classrooms will be equipped with alcohol wipes and hand sanitizer.
 Instructors and students should wipe down their area upon entry into the classroom.